emkeidi/emkeidi.github.io/posts/two-hour-minimum.md

 ![](/images/Warren_Buffett_Quote.jpg)
 _Quotefancy_

 Once you've set up the gig + freelance + job workflow of your dreams, it's a good time to start planning for the future.
-Perhaps it's time to look into SEP-IRA accounts or setting up an LLC.
+Perhaps it's time to look into Simplified Employee Pension Plans for your Individual Retirement Account (SEP-IRA), or set up shop as a Limited Liability Company (LLC).

 Also, make sure to take a quick breather.